-Packing List: Essential items: Photo identification - Driver's license or state-issued ID card and FHSU ID card □ One set of nice clothes for KAMS/AMS special events □ Linens-sheets 80" twin XL size, towels, blankets, pillow, bedspread, etc. Alarm clock □ Laundry items-laundry hamper, detergent, iron, etc. ■ Backpack Raincoat, umbrella and a winter coat. (gloves and a hat are recommended) Desk lamp or floor lamp (NO Halogen bulb lamps) Surge protector □ School supplies including appropriate graphing calculator ☐ Comfort items-whatever will make the student feel at home (e.g., family photos) ☐ First aid kit (bandages, thermometer, ointment, etc.) Unessential items, but nice to have: Popcorn popper-choose either the hot air type or one with an enclosed heating element.
-Microwave and/or mini fridge Cooking materials and plastic storage containers for use in the Custer Hall kitchen. □ Under-the-bed boxes or plastic crates for packing and storage.
+ig List: Esser ntial items: Photo identification - Driver's license or state-issued ID card and FHSU ID card One set of nice clothes for KAMS/AMS special events Linens-sheets 80" twin XL size, towels, blankets, pillow, bedspread, etc. Alarm clock Laundry items-laundry hamper, detergent, iron, etc. Backpack Raincoat, umbrella and a winter coat. (gloves and a hat are recommended) Desk lamp or floor lamp (NO Halogen bulb lamps) Surge protector School supplies including appropriate graphing calculator Comfort items-whatever will make the student feel at home (e.g., family photos) First aid kit (bandages, thermometer, ointment, etc.) Unes sential items, but nice to have: Popcorn popper-choose either the hot air type or one with an enclosed heating element.
+Microwave and/or mini fridge Cooking materials and plastic storage containers for use in the Custer Hall kitchen.
+Under-the-bed boxes or plastic crates for packing and storage.
+Study pillow/Backrest Shower caddy or washing/shaving/make-up kit.
+Bathrobe and slippers or flip flops -for walking to/from group bathroom.
+Bicycle with good locking device.
+Cell phone and charger.
+Not re ecommended, but not prohibited: Computer games (reminder: if gaming becomes too much of a distraction or grades are not up to required levels, we reserve the right to limit gaming and/or ask students to return their gaming equipment to their home) Televisions/DVDs/VCRs.
+Note: there is a TV in the lounge areas.
+Large or expensive stereo equipment, especially large speakers.
+Rooms are small ar noise carries so the temptation to play the stereo loudly could result in a Quiet Hou violation.
+Proh ibited items: • Hot plates, electric grills, or toasters • Candles or incense

-☐ Study pillow/Backrest

-- □ Shower caddy or washing/shaving/make-up kit. - □ Bathrobe and slippers or flip flops -for walking to/from group bathroom. - Bicycle with good locking device. - Cell phone and charger.

-Not recommended, but not prohibited:

-- Computer games (reminder: if gaming becomes too much of a distraction or grades are not up to required levels, we reserve the right to limit gaming and/or ask students to return their gaming equipment to their home) - Televisions/DVDs/VCRs.
-Note: there is a TV in the lounge areas. - Large or expensive stereo equipment, especially large speakers.
-Rooms are small and noise carries so the temptation to play the stereo loudly could result in a Quiet Hours violation.

-Prohibited items:

-- Hot plates, electric grills, or toasters

-- Candles or incense
+Laser pointers

-- Any halogen lights

-- Pets (other than fish)
+Any halogen lights Pets (other than fish)

+Dangerous scientific equipment, such as lasers

-- Weapons or firearms of any kind, including knives other than ordinary pocketknife
+Weapons or firearms of any kind, including knives other than ordinary pocketknife

-- Dangerous scientific equipment, such as lasers

-- Laser pointers